Lanovaz/shattered-glass/README.md

 in a photo sharing cloud service such as [Google Photos](https://photos.google.com) by masquerading the shards as well-formed PNG files, or even in [GitHub](https://github.com/Lanovaz/shattered-glass).

-ShatteredGlass enables information to publicly hide in plain sight.
+ShatteredGlass enables private information to publicly hide in plain sight.

 Source Code
 ===========